digitalocean/clusterlint/checks.md

 - Name: `latest-tag`
 - Groups: `basic`

-We don't recommend using container images with the `latest` tag or not specifying a tag in the image (which defaults to `latest`), as this leads to confusion around the version of image used.
+We do not recommend using container images with the `latest` tag or not specifying a tag in the image (which defaults to `latest`), as this leads to confusion around the version of image used.
 Pods get rescheduled often as conditions inside a cluster change, and upon a reschedule, you may find that the images' versions have changed to use the latest release, which can break the application and make it difficult to debug errors.
 Instead, update segments of the application individually using images pinned to specific versions.

 ### Example